National, state and local coronavirus highlights from the past week

-Some of the highlights from the past week include the extension of a disaster declaration in Copperas Cove, loosening of restrictions on Fort Hood and more drive-thru coronavirus testing sites available.
+Some of the highlights from the past week include the continued loosening of restrictions as Texas slowly reopens, and modified graduations began in the local area.

 Local News